 Also in THE ENTRANCE, the median home price is sitting at $670,000, and the average rent at $400, this suggests property owners could potentially earn a 3.1% increase in gross rental yield.

-Property investors have seen a 0.22% gain in THE ENTRANCE based on an increase in median home prices for the past three months.
+Property investors have seen a -0.22% drop in THE ENTRANCE based on a decrease in median home prices for the past three months.

 A steady increase in median property prices over a five-year period in THE ENTRANCE, 2261 translates to a 37.5% capital gain.

 THE ENTRANCE, 2261 delivered a weaker performance in contrast to other Australian suburbs in terms of appreciation of property value.
 Investors saw the median home price rise to $440,000.